-(b) A campsite in a special event campground established before the effective date of this rule is exempt from the requirements in par. (a).
-[LRB insert effective date].
+(b) A campsite in a special event campground established before February 1, 2016 is exempt from the requirements in par. (a).

 (5) WATER SUPPLY.
 Potable water shall be provided.
 If potable water is not provided by a well, the operator shall obtain prior approval from the department or its agent of a an alternative method of providing a potable water supply, such as bottled water provided free of charge or an approved water transport vehicle or storage container.